funilrys/PyFunceble/README.rst

 PyFunceble is the little sister of `Funceble`_ which was archived on 13th March, 2018.

-Its main objective is to get and the return domains and IPs availability by generating an accurate result based on results from WHOIS, NSLOOKUP and HTTP status codes.
+Its main objective is to get and/or return the availability of domains and IPs by generating an accurate result based on results from WHOIS, NSLOOKUP and HTTP status codes.

 PyFunceble is running actively and daily with the help of Travis CI under 60+ repositories.
 It is used to clean or test the availability of data which are present in hosts files, list of IP, list of domains, blocklists or even AdBlock filter lists.